thuliteio/getdoks.org/content/docs/recipes/images/index.md

 ---
 title: "Images"
-description: ""
+description: "Add a small or large image with a Doks shortcode.
+Images are lazyloaded, blurred up, and responsive."
-lead: "Easily add an image with a Doks shortcode.
-The image is lazyloaded, blurred up, and responsive."
+lead: "Add a small or large image with a Doks shortcode.
+Images are lazyloaded, blurred up, and responsive."
 date: 2020-11-23T11:53:06+01:00
 lastmod: 2020-11-23T11:53:06+01:00
 draft: false